Atrociously/stilts/book/src/configuration.md

 ## Escaping
 ---

 Stilts implements an opt-out escaping scheme for templates.
-By default the only escaping mechanism is for html files, which is the major use case for Stilts.
+By default, the only escaping mechanism is for HTML files, which is the major use case for Stilts.
 Custom schemes can be added to the configuration as seen above.
 Stilts also provides a method of excluding whole templates and single display expressions from being escaped if so desired.

-The html escaping follows OWASP standards of replacing the following characters with safe versions: `&`, `<`, `>`, `"`, `'`, `/`
+The HTML escaping follows OWASP standards of replacing the following characters with safe versions: `&`, `<`, `>`, `"`, `'`, `/`

-The above configuration section shows how users can add escapers to the opt-out system of stilts but it does not describe how to actually implement an escaper.
+The above configuration section shows how users can add escapers to the opt-out system of stilts, but it does not describe how to actually implement an escaper.
 Below is a custom implementation that replaces a curse word with stars.
 This is meant only as an example of how to create a custom escaper.